Formatting Options

 Rounding

-sciform provides two rounding strategies: rounding based on significant figures, and rounding based on decimal places.
-In both cases, the rounding applies to the mantissa determined after identifying the appropriate exponent for display based on the selected exponent mode.
-In some cases, the rounding results in a modification to the chosen exponent (e.g. when presenting 9.99 in scientific exponent mode with two digits past the decimal point sciform displays "9.99e+00", but with one digit past the decimal point sciform displays "1.0e+01").
+Rounding always applies to the mantissa determined after identifying the appropriate exponent for display based on exp_mode and exp_val.
+In some cases, the rounding results in a modification to the chosen exponent.
 This is taken into account before the final presentation.

 Significant Figures

-For significant figure rounding, first the digits place for the most-significant digit is identified, then the number is rounded to the specified number of significant figures below that digits place.
+Significant figure rounding is selected by setting round_mode="sig_fig" and ndigits equal to a positive integer (zero excluded).
+In this mode, After the exponent is first calculated, the digits place for the most-significant digit of the mantissa is identified.
+Then the mantissa is rounded to the specified number of significant figures below that digits place.
 E.g. for 12345.678 the most-significant digit appears in the ten-thousands, or 104, place.
 To express this number to 4-significant digits means we should round it to the tens, or 101, place resulting in 12350.

 >>> formatter = Formatter(